SahilAggarwal2004/jssign/README.md

 - `sl` can be a numberic value representing salt length (default value is `8`).
 Salt is a random string which is added on top of data to keep the token different everytime even for the same data.

 ### More secure Usage
-For a more secure (but slower) encryption and decryption of data using a secret, `JSSign` exports the following functions that uses [sjcl](https://www.npmjs.com/package/sjcl) under the hood:
+For a more secure (but slower) encryption and decryption of data using a secret, `jssign` exports the following functions that uses [sjcl](https://www.npmjs.com/package/sjcl) under the hood:
 - `encrypt(data, secret, options)`: return encrypted token
 - `decrypt(token, secret)`: returns decrypted data
 ```javascript